qeesung/gitaly/README.md

 This will be achieved by focusing on two areas (in this order):

-  1. Move git operations as close to the data as possibly
+  1. Move git operations as close to the data as possible
      * Migrate from git operations on workers, accessing git data over NFS to Gitaly services running on file-severs accessing git data on local drives